Child and Family Development (Birth-K), Graduate Certificate

 21 Credit Hours

-• For working professionals who have earned a bachelor’s degree outside of education, hybrid and online coursework prepares students for success in the early childhood classroom.
-The program can be completed in as few as four semesters, culminating in a 15-week student teaching experience.
-Current teachers may complete student teaching in their own classroom if it is in a public school, North Carolina Pre-K, Head Start, or MECK Pre-K.
+Hybrid and online coursework prepares you for success in the early childhood classroom.
+Our graduate certificate program can be completed in as few as four semesters, culminating in a 15-week student teaching experience.
+Current teachers may complete student teaching in their own classroom if it is in a public school, North Carolina Pre-K, Head Start, or MECK Pre-K setting.

-• Students complete a variety of clinical experiences in diverse settings, so they are prepared to teach in rural, urban or suburban schools.
-During these experiences, students apply research and/or evidence-based practices gained in coursework, analyze birth through kindergarten student learning, and develop the ability to impact children in a positive way.
+You will complete a variety of clinical experiences in diverse settings to prepare you to teach in rural, urban or suburban schools.
+During these experiences, you will apply research and/or evidence-based practices gained in coursework, analyze birth through kindergarten student learning, and develop the ability to impact children in a positive way.

-• A six semester-hour internship is required for graduate certificate students.
-This internship is the culminating experience of the certificate program, offering students the opportunity to demonstrate their readiness for the North Carolina Standard Professional 1 (SP1) Educator’s License.
-Students are assigned to a classroom for a full-time semester-long experience under the supervision of the classroom teacher and university faculty.
+A six-semester-hour internship is required for graduate certificate students.
+This internship is the culminating experience of our program, offering you the opportunity to demonstrate your readiness for the North Carolina Standard Professional 1 (SP1) Educator’s License.
+You will be assigned to a classroom for a full-time semester-long experience under the supervision of the classroom teacher and university faculty.

 Admissions